 Swelling is caused by leakage of fluid out of the lymph vessels.
 CO2 laser energy automatically seals lymphatic vessels thus reducing swelling significantly.
 Additionally, because only a beam of invisible light contacts the tissue, there is no bruising or tearing of tissue.
 This reduced tissue trauma minimizes inflammatory responses, reducing swelling.

 The unique ability of a CO2 laser to vaporize (ablate or “erase”) tissue sets it apart from any other surgical tool, even other lasers.
 The laser can be used to precisely remove tissue layer by layer (with layers as thin as 0.
 1 mm), or to aggressively vaporize entire tumors.
 This method reduces the chance of spread of a tumor into surrounding blood and lymphatic vessels.

 Lasers kill all bacteria and viruses they come in contact because they literally vaporize the organisms.
 This can lead to reduced post-operative complications from infection.

 Decreased bleeding, swelling, and pain means the patient can return to normal activity and the home environment faster.
 This provides benefits for the patient, client and veterinarian.

 There are many situations where laser surgery will be our first choice because of its unique properties.
 These include:

-As you can see, the manifold benefits of lasers make them an ideal tool for performing soft tissue surgery.
+As you can see, the many benefits of lasers make them an ideal tool for performing soft tissue surgery.
 Of course, the cost of the laser equipment and training costs cause the fees for laser surgery to be slightly higher than conventional surgery.
 We hope you will agree that these nominal increases are well worth the added comfort and safety of your pet.